 - High resolution: the physical size of the probe is the main limitation, but this can be mitigated through smart signal processing.

 - Inexpensive: all the necessary hardware costs less than 15 USD, including a DIY near-field loop probe.

 - Repeatability: the main issue with this method is the handheld probe, which can lead to varying distances between the probe and the device under test.
 Using a jig to keep the probe at a known height can help mitigate this issue.

 - Bandwidth: the RTL-SDR used in this method has a bandwidth of only 2MHz, but better SDRs can provide hundreds of MHz.

 - Software: the current implementation of the code has some limitations, particularly with respect to probe tracking and signal processing.
 However, these issues can be addressed with additional investment in time and resources.

 Download and usage

-Appendix: making the probe
+Appendix: DIY H-field probe

 Author: Charles Grassin